-The Universities of Cambridge & Canterbury are the latest beneficiaries of ITS’ Research & Education tomography packages.
+The University of Cambridge and the University of Canterbury have used ITS’ Research & Education tomography packages for the purpose of this study.
 Utilising Electrical Capacitance Tomography, the two universities collaborated to explore the accuracy of data provided by computational fluid dynamics when examining fluidised bed applications.

 Computational Fluid Dynamics (CFD) is making huge strides in the design and optimization of fluidised beds, as virtual experiments facilitate better scale-up, increase accuracy and minimise risk.
 The most commonly used CFD model for fluidised bed applications is the Two Fluid Method (TFM).
 Only TFM can be used to simulate industrial scale fluidised beds in a reasonable simulation time, so it is widely considered the most promising approach for aiding the design and operation of fluidised beds.